OutSystems/docs-product/src/develop/seo/prerender-io-usage-and-configuration.md

 ---
-summary: Learn about the best practices for usage and configuration of Prerender.io with OutSystems apps.
+summary: Learn how to efficiently use Prerender.io and cut costs through smart caching and setup.
 tags:
 locale: en-us
 guid: 4E680AB9-9BF6-41B2-9537-C3325FF673F5
 app_type: mobile apps, reactive web apps
 platform-version: o11, ODC
 figma:
 ---
 # Best practices - Prerender.io usage and configuration

 Prerender ensures that a cached page is served in response to the user agent's request.